 - Statewide Locations

-- Major industries: livestock, forest products, recreation, agriculture, manufacturing and wholesale trade
+- Economy: Livestock, forest products, recreation/tourism, agriculture, manufacturing and wholsale trade.

 - Main Crops: Alfalfa hay, other hay, peppermint oil, wheat and garlic.

 - Median Household Income: $37,424